 Lake County Area Skiing for Families

 Wilmot Mountain is located in Wilmot, Wisconsin.
 They offer a great program for little ones just learning to ski, up to kids who are a bit more experienced.
-Their Children’s Ski and Snowboard School is the snow sports school is children ages four and up, with four different levels.
-They run on Saturday, Sunday, and holidays, two times per day.
+Their Children’s Ski and Snowboard School is for children ages four and older, with four different levels.
+Classes run on Saturday, Sunday, and holidays, two times per day.
 You can choose a package that best fits your needs, including rental and lift ticket, or not.
 Now owned by Vail Resorts they have completed a major upgrade to facilities and amenities.

 Grand Geneva Ski Resort is located in Lake Geneva, Wisconsin.
 They offer a similar program for children ages four and up called Snow Cubs and Mountain Mites.
 The program is also in a group setting, and differentiates based on ability.
 The one difference I have noticed is that here they have a really neat way for the kids to get back up to the top of the hill.
 They have a “Wonder Carpet”, where the kids just hop on with their skis and this carpet just whisks them back up to the top.
 No fumbling with a scary rope tow for beginner kids here.